loader image

 Hazard Mitigation Planning is the process of identifying natural hazards and assessing the risk they pose to critical community resources.
 By identifying this risk and creating long-term strategies, communities can address vulnerabilities and reduce the loss of life and property.

 The formal process of hazard mitigation planning emerged as part of the Disaster Mitigation Act of 2000.
 This act amended the earlier Stafford Act by establishing a national program for pre-disaster mitigation.
 As part of this act, all municipalities are required to have a FEMA-approved Multi-Hazard Mitigation Plan in place and to ensure that the plan stays active to address changing hazards and risk.
 To maintain an active plan, regional and local jurisdictions must review and complete revisions every five years to address changes in development, progress in mitigation efforts, and changes in priorities.
-The 2024 Merrimack Valley Region Multi-Hazard Mitigation Plan update is currently underway.
+The most recent plan update was finalized in February 2025, and the Merrimack Valley Region Multi-Hazard Mitigation Plan is now active and will remain in effect through February 2nd, 2030.

 An active hazard mitigation plan offers a number of benefits, including the opportunity to:

-The Draft 2024 Merrimack Valley Region Multi-Hazard Mitigation Plan is currently moving through State and Federal Review through the Massachusetts Emergency Management Agency (MEMA) and the Federal Emergency Management Agency (FEMA).
+The Merrimack Valley Region Multi-Hazard Mitigation Plan has received final approval from the Massachusetts Emergency Management Agency (MEMA) and the Federal Emergency Management Agency (FEMA).

-To review the full Draft Plan, please click here.
-To view the Plan Appendix, please click here.
+To review the full Plan, please click here.
+To view the Plan Appendix, please click here

-Please reach out to the Merrimack Valley Environmental Program Team if you have questions on the draft Plan by e-mailing [email protected].
+Please reach out to the Merrimack Valley Environmental Program Team if you have any questions or would like to learn more: [email protected].

 Four Main Components of a Hazard Mitigation Plan: